 Do cows drink milk?

 Old Macdonald had a farm, e-i-e-i-o!
 Do cows drink milk?
 What are baby pigs called?
 It’s time to find out more about life on the farm and the animals that live there.
-This half term, we’ll be visiting a local farm to take in the sights, sounds and smells.
-We’ll observe the different farm animals, crops and vehicles, and maybe even take a ride on a tractor!
+This half term, we’ll explore different farm animals, crops and vehicles.
+We will be looking at simple maps and be programming the Bee-Bot to follow a simple route.
 In our literacy lessons, we’ll make predictions about stories and try out some farmyard rhymes.
 We’ll create songs about the farm to sing as we shake our homemade seed shakers in time.
 In our mathematics lessons, we’ll use an animal ‘baa chart’ to estimate the number of popular farmyard animals, and we’ll use addition and subtraction to help Little Bo Beep count her sheep.
 Outside once more, we’ll take it in turns to be sheepdogs, sheep and farmers.
 Can we herd all of our sheep into the pen?
+We will also be creating obstacle courses to drive around in our tractors (bikes).
 Getting creative, we’ll use coloured play dough and clay to create farmyard scenarios, and ‘paint’ farm animals using graphics software.
-Then, we’ll design and make delicious flavoured breads to sell in our very own farm shop!
-At the end of the project, we’ll write a letter to send to the farm we visited, explaining what we’ve learned.
+Then, we’ll make delicious bread to eat and fruity milkshakes to drink during our snack and chat time.

-Class Focus Text 1: Farmyard Hullabaloo by Giles Andreae
+Class Focus Text 1: Naughty sheep by Heather Amery

 following instructions, e.g. obstacle course

 exploring the different jobs of the farmer.